 - Act professionally towards your colleagues.
 This isn’t a sorority house and it doesn’t matter how much you like anyone else, be courteous and polite to all of your fellow students.

 - Act professionally towards your tutors.
-They’re the ones who not only have the experience, but are also giving you your grade.
+They’re the ones who not only have the experience, but are also giving you your grade – behave accordingly.

-- Be sitting in your seat, ready and waiting when it’s time for class to start, don’t be photo copying for your lesson, don’t be off getting coffee or just barely arriving in the building.
+- Be sitting in your seat, ready and waiting, when it’s time for class to start.
+Don’t be out photo copying for your lesson.
+Don’t be off getting coffee or just barely arriving in the building.
 Be ready.

-- That goes for every time you’re meant to be somewhere.
-After lunch, or after any break it’s just as important as in the mornings.
+- The same goes for every time you are meant to be somewhere.
+After lunch or any other break promptness is just as important as it is in the mornings.

-- This also applies to handing things in, everything that is due, is due at 8:45AM the morning of.
-That includes lesson plans, self-evaluations and written assignments.
-Whether or not your tutors are cut throat about that rule, they do notice, and it will affect the way they grade you.
+- This applies to handing things in too.
+Everything that is due, is due at a specific time as designated by your tutors.
+That includes lesson plans, self-evaluations, and written assignments.
+Whether or not your tutors are cut throat about that rule, they will notice tardiness, and it will affect the way they grade you.

 - Be honest.
 If something in a lesson didn’t go so well, admit it.
-It’s better to realize you need to improve than to act as if all is well when it’s not.
+It’s better to realize, and to admit, that you need to improve than to act as if all is well when it in fact is not.

 - If you’re honestly not sure how things went, ask one of your peers, maybe you really did think your lesson went swimmingly.
 Find an honest buddy to check in with each day.

-- Your tutor doesn’t assign a grade for each teaching practice until after the review, so if you go in knowing what went wrong and how you could do it better you’ll be better off than if you talk about a botched lesson as if it was heaven sent.
+- Your tutor doesn’t assign a grade for each teaching practice until after the review – which you will be a part of.
+If you go in knowing what went wrong – or at least being aware that something did in fact go wrong – and with some idea of how you could do it better next time, you’ll be a lot better off than if you talk about a botched lesson as if it was heaven sent.

-- Participate actively in the input sessions with your tutors.
+- Participate actively in input sessions with your tutors.

 - Participate actively in peer feedback.
-Critique your peers’ lessons, this is an essential aspect of your grade.
+Critique your peers’ lessons as much, if not more, as they critique yours.
+These sessions are an essential aspect of your grade.

 - Ask questions, give answers, don’t be afraid to be wrong, I always was.
 Being involved is so much more important than being right.